-(8) "Extended foster care services" means residential and other support services the department is authorized to provide under RCW 74.13.031.
+(9) "Extended foster care services" means residential and other support services the department is authorized to provide under RCW 74.13.031.
 These services may include placement in licensed, relative, or otherwise approved care, or supervised independent living settings; assistance in meeting basic needs; independent living services; medical assistance; and counseling or treatment.

 (a) Receiving one of the following types of public assistance: Temporary assistance for needy families, aged, blind, or disabled assistance benefits, medical care services under RCW 74.09.035, pregnant women assistance benefits, poverty-related veterans' benefits, food stamps or food stamp benefits transferred electronically, refugee resettlement benefits, medicaid, or supplemental security income; or

 (b) Involuntarily committed to a public mental health facility; or